curium-rp/LocalReader-II/README.md

 ### use executable files tool (.exe) - Recommended

 &emsp;It will install UV if you don't have yet through PowerShell and you can select onnxruntime CPU/GPU version with .exe or select optional CMD GUI shortcut for change onnxruntime version later.

+&emsp;&emsp;-Recommended to used CPU VERSION (Standard) in page ONNX Engine Configuration on Installer (.exe). it mean run Kokoro model on CPU

 &emsp;&emsp;-It will install all dependencies, automatically.